johnwcowan/r7rs-work/TimeAdvancedCowan.md

 The current UTC time object can be obtained by calling the SRFI 170 procedure `posix-time`.

-FIXME: TimeObjects has procedures for converting between UTC and TAI time objects and between either of them and instants.
+FIXME: SRFI TimeObjects has procedures for converting between UTC and TAI time objects and between either of them and instants.
 Consequently, the procedures of this SRFI only accept UTC and duration time objects.